-(a) The Tribal Gaming Agency shall require that all persons who are required to be licensed wear, in plain view at all times while in the

-- Gaming Facility, identification badges issued by the Tribal Gaming Agency. - (b) Identification badges must display information, including, but not limited to, a photograph and the person's name, which is adequate to enable members of the public and agents of the Tribal Gaming Agency to readily identify the person and determine the validity and date of expiration of his or her license. - (c) Upon request, the Tribe shall provide the State Gaming Agency with the name, badge identification number (if any), and job title of all Gaming Employees.
+- (a) The Tribal Gaming Agency shall require that all persons who are required to be licensed wear, in plain view at all times while in the Gaming Facility, identification badges issued by the Tribal Gaming Agency. - (b) Identification badges must display information, including, but not limited to, a photograph and an identification number that is adequate to enable agents of the Tribal Gaming Agency and members of the public to readily identify the person and determine the validity and date of expiration of his or her license. - (c) The Tribe shall upon request provide the State Gaming Agency with the name, badge identification number (if any), and job title of all Gaming Employees.
+Such request by the State Gaming Agency shall not be made more than twice a year.